TheresaLui/SelfHelpContent_v2/articles/microsoft.databricks/connectivity-other.md

 > **Check [Azure Databricks status page](https://status.azuredatabricks.net/) for current status by region.
 We highly recommend subscribing for updates on this page, which will automatically notify you of future status changes.**

- ## Errors and Resolution Steps
+ ## Common errors and resolutions

-* **Problem**: You cannot connect to Azure SQL DW using managed identity and ADLS from Databricks, and receive an error message similar to the following:<br>
+* **Problem**: You cannot connect to Azure SQL DW using managed identity and ADLS from Databricks, and receive an error message, such as:<br>
   "com.databricks.spark.sqldw.SqlDWSideException: SQL DW failed to execute the JDBC query produced by the connector. com.microsoft.sqlserver.jdbc.SQLServerException: Login failed for user ‘xxx’.
 ClientConnectionId: xxx [ErrorCode = 18456] [SQLState = S0001]"